-One of the most important elements of SaaS content marketing is to help potential customers understand your product/service.
+One of the most important elements of SaaS content marketing is to help potential customers understand your offering.
 That being said, there are three common goals in SaaS content marketing: brand awareness, demand generation and audience engagement.

 Content marketing is the best way for most brands to establish authority in the industry, connect with audiences, boost revenue and increase brand awareness.

-There are certain metrics you should be measuring to see if your content is not only relevant and valuable but also aligned with your content marketing strategy and meeting your goals.
+There are certain metrics you should be measuring to see if your content is not only relevant and valuable but also aligned with your content marketing strategy and meet your goals.
 Here are 5 metrics to measure.